 The Little Box Of Distractions

-In 2016 I was kindly gifted with a ‘Little Box Of Distractions’, a project made by Kerry and Shelley Elliot.
+In 2016 I was kindly gifted with one ‘Little Box Of Distractions’, a project made by Kerry and Shelley Elliot.
 Since 2015, they have been making boxes filled with items to help sufferers of mental health and very kindly sending them for free.
 When I received one of their boxes it really motivated me to begin to help myself when I felt that I was underserving of recovery.
 I got the chance to talk to Kerry about The Little Box Of Distractions.

 Casey: Hi Kerry!
 Who or what would you say has had the biggest influence on you to create such a kind project?